Zaha Hadid: BMW Administration Building, Leipzig, Germany (2001–2005)

-Ordrupgaard Museum extension (2001–2005)
+Ordrupgaard Museum extension, Copenhagen, Denmark (2001–2005)

 In 2001, she began another museum project, an extension of the Ordrupgaard Museum near Copenhagen, Denmark, a museum featuring a collection of 19th century French and Danish art in the 19th-century mansion of its collector.
 The new building is 87 metres long and 20 metres wide, and is connected by a five-metre wide passage to the old museum.
 There are no right angles – only diagonals – in the concrete shell of the museum.
 The floor-to-ceiling glass walls of the gallery make the garden the backdrop of the exhibits.